Moulik-23/Volume-Gesture-Project/README.md

 This is a **Computer Vision project** that allows you to control your system volume using **hand gestures** in real-time via your webcam!
 It uses MediaPipe for hand tracking and OpenCV for image processing, along with the `pycaw` library to control system volume.

-https://user-images.githubusercontent.com/your_video_demo.mp4 *(Add a demo video or GIF here if available)*

 ## 📁 Project Structure